YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt
    yottadbuser@yottadbworkshop:~/jnlex$

-Create another user who is also a member of the yottadbuser group, and note that a process of that user can update ``ydb.dat`` (the database file for the DEFAULT region), can read but not update ``linneaus.dat`` (the database file for MAMMALS region), and not even read ``brunnich.dat`` (the database file for the CRUSTACEANS region).
+Create another user who is also a member of the yottadbuser group, and note that a process of that user can update :code:`ydb.dat` (the database file for the DEFAULT region), can read but not update :code:`linneaus.dat` (the database file for MAMMALS region), and not even read :code:`brunnich.dat` (the database file for the CRUSTACEANS region).

 .. code-block:: bash